Funmilayo Ransome-Kuti: Legacy

 In 2022, Bolanle Austen-Peters directed a biopic, Funmilayo Ransome-Kuti, which tells the story of Funmilayo; from her pioneering days as the first female student at Abeokuta Grammar School to her marriage to Israel Ransome-Kuti.
 The movie won the Best Overall Feature Film and Best Screenplay awards at the 2023 Africa International Film Festival.
 It features movie stars like Joke Silva, Kehinde Bankole, Ibrahim Suleiman, Jide Kosoko, and Dele Odule.

 On 17 May 2024, Tunde Babalola wrote a play that was also called Funmilayo Ransome -Kuti.
 Much like the 2022 film, it depicts Funmilayo Ransome Kuti's life, beginning with her years as a student at Abeokuta Grammar School and continuing through her marriage to Israel Ransome-Kuti.
 Together, they confronted injustice by establishing the Abeokuta Women's Union, which led to a violent conflict with traditional and colonial leaders opposed to their pursuit of justice and equality.

+In 2025, filmmaker Kahlil Joseph premiered BLKNWS: Terms & Conditions, an experimental film which premiered at the Sundance Film Festival.
+The film had a theatrical release in November 2025 and features a central character named Funmi, who is a sociologist and historian, and explicitly named after Funmilayo Anikulapo-Kuti.
+Her inclusion in this film is the result of Joseph's discovery that Ransome-Kuti's name was not included in his family's copy of W.E.B.
+Du Bois' Africana Encyclopedia.
+Her absence from that text is engaged in the film as part of a larger question of what and who has been erased from the archive of Black history, and Joseph's belief that absence is not an accident, but rather an intentional political condition.